SoftwareAG/c8y-docs/content/web/development-tools-bundle/c8y-cli.md

 - `c8ycli new my-cockpit cockpit -a @c8y/apps@next` will scaffold an app with the latest beta release.
   {{< /c8y-admon-tip >}}

 The `c8ycli new` command can also be provided on its own without the `[name]` and `[template]` options.
-In this case a few steps must be completed via the interface before the app is scaffolded.
+In this case, follow the steps below to complete the process via the interface before the application is scaffolded.

 **Step 1:**